Aspose/releases.aspose.com/content/en/barcode/cpp/new-releases/aspose.barcode-for-c++-24.4.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.BarCode for C++ 24.4 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+### Accurate Unicode Character Detection for QR Codes

+Aspose.BarCode for C++ 24.4 ensures precise handling and accurate processing of QR codes containing various Unicode character sets on the Windows platform.

+### Enhanced `DataMatrix` Barcode Quality Control

+Fine-tune `DataMatrix` barcode generation with the new `QualitySettings` structure in the latest C++ barcode API release, which provides developers with greater control over the quality of generated DataMatrix barcodes.

+### Robust `DotCode` Barcode Rendering

+We have addressed issues related to the size and Reed-Solomon error encoding of barcodes for reliable `DotCode` barcode creation in this C++ API version on Windows OS.

+### Improved Barcode Reader Compatibility

+Aspose.BarCode for C++ 24.4 brings seamless barcode recognition across .NET Core environments as various related issues have been fixed.

+### Precise Standard 2 of 5 and IATA 2 of 5 Encoding

+The wide bar width discrepancies in the start and stop patterns for these barcode formats on Windows have been resolved.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for C++ 24.4 Release Notes](https://releases.aspose.com/barcode/cpp/release-notes/2024/aspose-barcode-for-cpp-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}